jeffgbutler/microservice-workshop-java/docs/setup.md

 Note: If you experience difficulties building the projects after following these instructions, see the Maven Notes section at the bottom of this page.

 ## For all Environments
 Install and configure Java and Git.
 Some of these steps are optional depending on the IDE you choose and your preferred workflow.
 If you have experience with these tools then you may feel free to alter the instructions to fit your preferences.
-If you plan to use Visual Studio Code, then your life will be easier if you use a setup similar to what's shown here.

 ### Download/Install
 1. Install JDK 8 or higher from [http://www.oracle.com/technetwork/java/javase/downloads/index.html](http://www.oracle.com/technetwork/java/javase/downloads/index.html)